 In order to ensure smooth tax collection certain entities have been empowered to withhold tax and VAT at source on behalf of the tax authorities.
-Return of withholding tax are required to be filed twice a year along with supporting documentation.

 Customs Duty

 Bangladesh levies customs duty on imports using the Harmonised Tariff System for tariff classification.